lucasallison/ctqc/README.md

 # CTQC: Clifford + T Quantum Circuit Equivalence Verifier

-A Rust implementation of a quantum circuit equivalence verification tool based on the stabilizer formalism.
-The theory behind the code and the code itself is explained in more detail [here](thesis.pdf).
+A Rust implementation of a quantum circuit equivalence verification tool based on the generalized stabilizer formalism.
+This project was conducted as part of my master’s thesis and both the underlying theory and the implementation details are discussed extensively in the [thesis](thesis.pdf).

 ## Usage

-In the future we will explore the possibility of packaging the code as a library or providing Python bindings, but for now the code has to be compiled manually.
-This can be done using the `cargo build` command.
+The code can be compiled using the `cargo build` command.
 The application can also be run directly using `cargo run`.
 To check whether two circuits are equivalent the following command can be used:

 ```
 cargo run --release -- -f circuit1.ctqc -e circuit2.ctqc